PhD/MD, Harvard University

 Yakir Reshef is the child of immigrants from Romania and Israel

-Fellowship awarded to support work towards an MD/PhD in Computer Science at Harvard University
+Fellowship awarded to support work towards a PhD/MD in Computer Science and Medicine at Harvard University

 Born in Israel to a Romanian father and an Iraqi mother, Yakir spent his early life in Israel.
 After four years in Kenya, during which time his parents pursued medical and public health work, his family moved to Maryland.